bagisto/bagisto-docs/docs/1.x/api/customers.md

 :::

-#### 2. If customer is already in the Bagisto store with the same email address.
+#### 2. If customer is already in the Bagisto store with the same email address

 Now, hit the above request one more time.